soulehshaikh99/expense-tracker/README.md

 The app is fully configured for Vercel deployment with the `vercel.json` file included.

 **Security Note**: The app uses session-based authentication with secure HTTP-only cookies.
 Make sure to set strong passwords for production use.
 Sessions expire after 7 days of inactivity.

+## Progressive Web App (PWA)

+The app is configured as a Progressive Web App and can be installed on mobile devices:

+### Installation

+**On Android:**
+1. Open the app in Chrome browser
+2. Tap the menu (three dots) in the top right
+3. Select "Add to Home screen" or "Install app"
+4. The app will appear on your home screen

+**On iOS:**
+1. Open the app in Safari browser
+2. Tap the Share button (square with arrow)
+3. Select "Add to Home Screen"
+4. The app will appear on your home screen

+### PWA Features

+- **Standalone Display**: When installed, the app runs in standalone mode without browser UI
+- **App Icons**: Custom icons for different device sizes
+- **Theme Colors**: Matches the app's design theme
+- **Mobile Optimized**: Optimized viewport settings for mobile devices

+**Note**: The app requires an internet connection to sync with Firebase.
+Offline functionality is not included.